-Brain function plays a role in rumination in several ways, but one significant aspect of brain function relates to memory.
+Brain function plays a role in rumination in several ways, but one significant aspect relates to memory.
 People remember things that are related to each other in neural networks.
-And when people enter a 'woe is me' network the brain lights up connections to other times they felt that way.
-Ruminating is worsened by another difficulty of the depressed and anxious brain: inability to flexibly generate solutions.
+And when people enter a woe-is-me network, the brain lights up connections to other times they felt that way.
+Ruminating is worsened by another difficulty of the depressed and anxious brain—an inability to flexibly generate solutions.
 Brain chemistry makes it hard to switch to another perspective to find the way out of problems, so rumination intensifies.
 Both anxiety and depression are then reinforced.

 End rumination by exiting the negative memory network

 First, stop ruminating on negatives and activate a neural network of times when everything worked out okay.
 These might be hard to remember.
 Neural networks are triggered by mood, and your mood might have connected to other moods when you were afraid of bad outcomes.You can deliberately decide to recall instead the times when things worked out even though you had been afraid.
 Those networks of anxiety can lead into remembering positive outcomes.
 However, ruminating may get you too negative to shift into a network of positive thoughts without a memory jogger.
 What can shift you into a different network?

 - Use family or friends to help you remember.
 Ask them to help you think of times when things turned out fine.
 Conversation with encouraging others can shift your attention to a different memory network, and when others point out positive outcomes at your request, you start down a different neural path.